shabeer-syed/ACEs/about.md

 <iframe width="600" height="380" src="https://mediacentral.ucl.ac.uk//Player?autostart=n&fullscreen=y&width=0&height=0&videoId=CFGDc8DB&quality=hi&captions=y&chapterId=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Domains and indicators of ACEs?
+## Aims: Domains and indicators of ACEs?
 --------------------------------------------
+We aimed to develop and validate ACEs measurement tools for EHRs.

 We have developed indicators* for identifying domains* of ACEs and at-risk families using routinely collected health care data of mothers and children presenting to GPs and hospitals, from pregnancy up to 5-years post-birth.
 This page provides more information on definitions and brief methods used to develop the indicators.
 [Find the pre-print paper here.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3937569)